Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 *Requirements*:
 * The certificate MUST NOT be stale (based on `maxStalenessPeriod`)
-* The root at `referenceTimestamp` MUST be valid (not disabled)
+* The root at `referenceTimestamp` MUST exist
-* The operator table MUST exist for the `referenceTimestamp`
+* The root at `referenceTimestamp` MUST be valid
 * Signatures MUST be proper length
+* Each signature MUST be valid
 * Signatures MUST be ordered by signer address (ascending)
+* The operatorSet MUST be updated for the `referenceTimestamp`
+* There must be a nonzero number of operators for the `referenceTimestamp`
 * All signers MUST be registered operators
-* Each signature MUST be valid

 #### `verifyCertificateProportion`